Shawn-Yu-1/Shawn-Yu-1.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science, East China University of Science and Technology, 2021-2024
+* M.S. in Computer Science, *East China University of Science and Technology*, 2021-2024
-* B.S. in Food Quality and Safety, East China University of Science and Technology, 2013-2017
+* B.S. in Food Quality and Safety, *East China University of Science and Technology*, 2013-2017

 Work experience
 ======